-Some studies have associated protein from red meat with cancer also.
-The risk can, however, be lowered by getting the same amount of proteins from fish & poultry.
+Some studies have associated animal protein from red meat with cancer also.
+The risk can, however, be lowered by reducing red meat consumption in favor of fish and poultry.
 But more research is required in this case.

-Similarly, it could have an impact on our heart as well, as red meat consumption results in a higher intake of saturated fats and cholesterol.
+Similarly, it could also impact our hearts, as red meat consumption results in a higher intake of saturated fats and cholesterol.

-As the protein consumption increases, so do various studies & myths around it.
-In almost all the cases mentioned above the problem arises due to two reasons.
+As protein consumption increases, so do various studies and myths around it.
+In almost all the cases mentioned above, the problem arises for two reasons.